 Constant sad, anxious, or empty mood

 Loss of interest in things that you once enjoyed, including sex

 Low energy, tiredness (fatigue), or being slowed down

-Keep having thoughts of death or suicide, wishing to die, or attempting suicide (Note: People with this symptom should get treatment right away.)
+Having thoughts of death or suicide, wishing to die, or attempting suicide (People with this symptom should get treatment right away.)